Customer Locations – Add, Edit And Insert Locations Into Best Routes

 Change Locations OwnerSelect a new Team Member as the Location Owner.

-Assign LocationsSelect a Team Member to whom you wish to assign the Customer Location and set an expiration start and end time.
+Assign LocationsSelect a Team Member to assign the selected Locations to and set an expiration start and end time.

 Assign CustomerLink a Customer Profile to specific Locations, ensuring all visits, deliveries, or service calls are associated with that Customer.